ACADEMIC DEGREES AND CERTIFICATES

 Students are required to take the Regents' Test during the next semester of enrollment after they have completed 30 semester hours of credit, if they have not already taken the test and passed both parts (reading and essay).

-Students may choose to take the Regents' Test before they have earned 30 credit hours; however, students are encouraged not to take the Regents' Test prior to completion of English 1101, which includes practice for the test.
+Students may choose to take the Regents' Test before they have earned 30 credit hours.
+Students are encouraged not to take the Regents' Test prior to completion of English 1101, which includes practice for the test.

 Test administration dates are published in the Semester Schedule of Classes (on paper and on the Clayton State University website) and are widely publicized on campus.

-Policy for students who are required to take the Regents’ Test but haven’t done so
+Policy for students who are required to take the Regent’s Test but haven’t

-Any student who has completed at least 30 hours of credit and has failed one or both portions of the Regents’ Test must enroll in the appropriate remediation course(s) during the student’s next semester of attendance and must take the appropriate remedial course(s) in every semester of enrollment until both parts of the test are passed.
-Students enrolled in Regents’ Test remediation course(s) must take part(s) of the test appropriate to the course(s) in order to pass the course.
+Any student who fails one or both portions of the Regents’ Test must enroll in the appropriate remediation course(s) during the student’s next semester of attendance.
+Students enrolled in Regents’ Test remediation course(s) must take the test appropriate to the course(s) in order to pass the course.

 A student who is required to take Regents’ Test remediation will not be allowed to register for any course numbered 1000 or higher unless he or she is also enrolled in the appropriate Regents’ Test remediation course(s).
 A student may not withdraw from Regents’ Test remediation and remain in any course numbered 1000 or higher.